sasogeek/simple/README.md

 ```bash
 simple hello_world.simple
 ```
 This will generate AND run the binary.
-To run the generated binary, run it like so;
+To run the generated binary without recompiling it, run it like so;

 ```bash